GILLIGAN'S ISLAND GLITCHES

 Diogenes, Won't You Please Go Home?

 Ginger offers Gilligan some coconut juice.
-She probably meant coconut milk.
+She probably means coconut milk.

 Goodbye Old Paint